milkcircle/milkcircle.github.io/_posts/2019-01-07-mind-battlefield.md

 O' God! i beg you please!
 deliver me the blissful quiet!

-will you end it, or will I?
+will you end it, or shall I?